MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/home.md

 manager: shellyha
 ---

-# Start your journey in Dynamics 365 Customer Insights
+# Start your journey with Dynamics 365 Customer Insights

 ## Create a trial environment